AtlassianPS/JiraPS/docs/creating_issues.rst

 Identifying "Create" Metadata
 =============================

-PSJira includes a command to make discorering this metadata as simple as possible.
+PSJira includes a command to make discovering this metadata as simple as possible.
 You will need to provide both a project and an issue type to this function, because each project and issue type can be configured to accept or require different fields when creating issues.

 .. code-block:: powershell